TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 4 Cloud Fundamentals/AZ 2 Cost Management.md

 - Visibility: When structured properly, the 'Cost Management' will help you inform people about the Azure costs they are responsible for or the money they spend.
 Azure has services like (Cost Management) that are designed to give you insight into where your money is being spent.
 Take advantage of these tools.
 They can help you find underutilized resources, remove waste and maximize cost-saving opportunities.

-- TCO: When evaluating your use of the Azure cloud, it is important to consider the Total Cost of Ownership (TCO).
-The TCO is used to calculate how much an infrastructure costs when hosted in the traditional way.
-With the TCO calculator you can compare the costs of a traditional infrastructure with the costs for the same infrastructure on Azure.
-For example, you can use the TCO calculator to estimate the cost savings by migrating your workloads to Azure.

 ### The conditions of the `Free subscription`